 Second, decide just where your content budget will go.
-According to Content Marketing Institute, the B2B marketers that are the most successful are spending 40 percent of their total marketing budget on content marketing.
+According to Content Marketing Institute, the B2B marketers that are the most successful are spending 40% of their total marketing budget on content marketing.

-And even today, in the midst of the current coronavirus outbreak, B2B marketers are going digital, with PredictHQ reporting that in February alone, there was a 500 percent surge in cancellations and postponements of significant events due to the latest healthcare crisis.
-This leaves more dollars at marketers’ disposal to invest digitally.
+PredictHQ reports that in February alone, there was a 500% surge in cancellations and postponements of significant events due to COVID-19.
+This leaves even more dollars at marketers’ disposal to invest digitally.
 Consider your media mix and the various channels you have at your disposal, and make sure to allocate accordingly.
 More money allocated to content doesn’t mean simply shoving money into content without strategic thinking.
-This upfront budget planning can then allow you to stretch your content budget even further.
+Careful planning will allow you to stretch your content budget even further.

 Choosing The Metrics That Matter

-Third, decide the exact metrics you’re going to track and make sure they align with your goals.
+Third, choose the exact metrics you’re going to track and make sure they align with your goals.
 Just because you can measure something, doesn’t mean you have to.
 It can distract you from what’s really relevant, like consumer sentiment.
 Be disciplined with the metrics you choose and don’t overdo it.
-Metrics such as audience demographics can give you a unique view of who’s interacting with your content, as well as audience sentiment.
-After engaging with your content, audiences will leave with a particular impression and emotional response if the content fits their needs (or failed to do so).
-See just what they’re coming away with after engaging with your content so you can optimize where needed.
+Metrics such as audience demographics can give you a unique view of who’s interacting with your content.
+After engaging with your content, audiences will leave with a particular impression and emotional response.
+See how they're feeling after engaging with your content so you can optimize where needed.

 Content Can Drive Results

 Now that you’ve created a strategy to help you with your content marketing ROI, just what results can you expect to see?
-According to HubSpot, content marketing can drive three times more leads than leads from paid search ads, and YoY growth in unique site traffic is 7.8x higher for content marketing leaders compared to followers.
-High quality content is critical for generating inbound leads, and content marketing ROI can be linked to site traffic and increased leads.
-This visibility can then hand the sales team the opportunity they need to make a case for their product and prove its value.
+According to HubSpot, content marketing can drive three times more leads than leads from paid search ads, and YoY growth in unique site traffic is 7.8x higher for content marketing leaders.
+High quality content is critical for generating inbound leads, and content marketing ROI correlates with site traffic and increased leads.

-Content marketing isn’t a timely response for what’s happening right now with coronavirus.
-It’s a thriving, humming engine that’s been fueling marketing efforts and returning results for quite some time.
-Marketers can lean on the wealth of opportunities that content marketing provides as they learn to navigate this new reality this healthcare crisis has created, and start seeing results.
+Content marketing isn’t a response to COVID-19.
+It’s a thriving discipline that’s been fueling marketing efforts and returning results for quite some time.
+Marketers can lean on the wealth of opportunities that content marketing provides as they learn to navigate the new reality this healthcare crisis has created.